Divorce Law in Nebraska

 - Sole investments and assets of either spouse

-Under Nebraska Statute, judges may award temporary, short-term, or permanent alimony.
-Temporary alimony is awarded to provide support during the divorce process and ends upon final judgement.
+Under the Nebraska Statute, judges may award temporary, short-term, or permanent alimony.
+Temporary alimony is awarded to provide support during the divorce process and ends upon final judgment.
 Short-term alimony may be awarded to help one spouse reenter the workforce through training and education.

 Child Custody and Visitation